sua-a1/pastport/instructions/instructions.md

 ## Purpose and Scope
 Pastport is a TikTok-like platform that allows creators to engage in historical, mythological, and speculative storytelling.
 The app enables users to write, categorize, and share short-form historical and mythological narratives, enriched with multimedia and persistent character profiles.
 The platform will also support AI-generated storytelling videos in Week 2.

 **Scope:**

     - Week 1: Build the vertical creator flow – focusing on user-uploaded video functionality, text-based draft system, categorization, character profiles, and engagement features.

-    - Week 2: AI-powered enhancements – Implement AI-generated storytelling videos, character consistency in AI generation, and speculative ‘What If’ scenarios.
+    - Week 2: AI-powered enhancements – Implement AI-generated storytelling videos, character consistency in AI generation, and speculative 'What If' scenarios.

 **Target Platform:**
 - iOS (iPhone)